cfss-fa20/hw01/README.md

 this is a table | and here is the second column
 -----------------------------------------------
 look at me      | I am a table
-I could probably write a haiku | but I have not.
+does this fix't | hopefully